 The best things about puppies are that they are exceptionally cute, they are genuinely enthusiastic about everything life has to offer, and they are so much fun to be around.
 The biggest challenge with puppies is that they have so much energy and are so uncontrollably happy about EVERYTHING, that they do not act appropriately all the time.
 If you want to reign in their energy and keep them focused, training and exercise is the way to go.

-No. In fact, we would never recommend mixing a dog that is not dog-friendly with other dogs.
+If you have a dog that is not dog-friendly, we can provide solo dog walks.
+Although Muddy Paws promotes dog socialization and likes dogs to walk in small groups, we would never recommend mixing a dog that is not dog-friendly with other dogs.
 However, we would love to discuss why you do not think your dog is good with other dogs.
 Dogs are similar to children and will act better for their babysitters than their owners.
 Dogs can be protective of their owners and be seen as ‘leash aggressive’.
 This does not necessarily mean that they are not dog-friendly.
 Rather, these dogs might be a good fit to walk with other dogs.
 Walking with other dogs could actually help correct their behavior.

 If you are looking specifically for solo walks, we would love to discuss your dog’s needs to see if we are a good fit.
 Since pet care is very specific, we would need more information to make a definite decision.